gohugoio/hugo/docs/content/extras/shortcodes.md

 The first word is always the name of the shortcode.
 Parameters follow the name.
-Depending upon how the shortcode is defined, the parameters may be named, positional or both (although you can't mixed parameter types in a single call).
+Depending upon how the shortcode is defined, the parameters may be named, positional or both (although you can't mix parameter types in a single call).
 The format for named parameters models that of HTML with the format `name="value"`.